alodha100/sysops/README.md

 # [AWS Certified SysOps Administrator - Associate](https://aws.amazon.com/certification/certified-sysops-admin-associate/)
-These are my notes
+These are my notes from the [acloudguru](https://acloud.guru) training on [udemy](https://www.udemy.com/aws-certified-sysops-administrator-associate/)

 # Monitoring and Reporting

-**CloudWatch**:
-*monitoring service for all your AWS resources and applications you run.*
+**CloudWatch**: monitoring service for all your AWS resources and applications you run.

 ## EC2

 EC2 default monitoring:
 1. CPU
 2. Network
-3. Disk (I/O, not capacity details)
+3. Disk (I/O only; not capacity details)
-4. Status Check (health of VM)
+4. Status Check (health of VM aka host)

 Tip: RAM util is custom.
 EC2 monitoring is 5min by default.
 Can make 1min

-Metrics are stored indefinitely.
-Terminated EC2 or ELB can still be retrieved.
+Metrics are stored indefinitely by default.
+Terminated EC2 or ELB instance metrics can still be retrieved!
+You can retrieve your metrics with `GetMetricStatics` API or 3rd party tools from AWS partners

 Defaults: depends on service, some are 1, 3 or 5.
-Custom metrics minimum is 1min.
+Custom metrics minimum is 1 min.

-CloudWatch Alarms can monitor **any** metric.
-They can then trigger an action to be taken:
+**CloudWatch Alarms** can monitor any metric.
+E.g.: CPU utilization on EC2, billing alert, etc.  They can then trigger an actions to be taken:
 1. send SNS
 2. run a lambda to smoke your infrastructure
 3. whatever!

-Tip: CloudWatch can be used to monitor on premise resources by installing the SSM agent can CloudWatch agent
+Tip: CloudWatch can be used to monitor on premise resources by installing the **SSM agent** can CloudWatch agent

 ## Monitor EC2 with Custom Metrics
 Goal: have an EC2 instance send custom metrics to CloudWatch